renatocaliari/contornos/docs/en/apps.md

 @autoHeader:1

+?> Please note that, temporarily, the text below was translated using Google Translate and some manual refinement.
+If you would like to help fix and refine the translation, please contact me via [linkedin](https://www.linkedin.com/in/renatocaliari/) (it's in English) or via the website [renatocaliari.com](https://www.renatocaliari.com) (it's in Portuguese)

 # Apps

 Apps are pre-defined extra [structural agreements](contornos#structural-agreements) ready to solve some intentionally unmet needs at the heart of the operating system [Contornos](#contornos).